Chocapikk/wpprobe/README.md

 Unlike traditional scanners that hammer websites with requests, WPProbe takes a smarter approach by querying the exposed REST API.
 This technique allows us to **identify plugins stealthily**, reducing detection risks and **speeding up the scan process**.

-📌 **Currently, over 3030 plugins** can be identified using this method!
+📌 **Currently, over 3030 plugins** can be identified using the stealthy method, and thousands more with the brute-force capabilities!

 ---

 ## 🚀 How It Works

+### Stealthy Mode (Default)
 1️⃣ **Fetch** a list of known WordPress plugins from a precompiled database (Wordfence).
 2️⃣ **Scan** the target site for exposed REST API routes (`?rest_route=/`).
 3️⃣ **Match** the discovered endpoints with known plugin signatures.